CSS corner-shape: Goodbye Boring Corners

 }

-That’s it.
-Two lines and you’ve got a squircle.
-No SVG, no hacks, no selling your soul to the pseudo-element devil.
+Two lines.
+Thats a squircle.
+No SVG, no hacks, no selling your soul.

-The property is defined in the CSS Borders and Box Decorations Level 4 module, which is still in Editor’s Draft phase.
-But don’t worry, you can already use it in Chrome and Edge.
-More on compatibility later.
+The spec lives in CSS Borders and Box Decorations Level 4, still Editor’s Draft but Chrome and Edge already support it.
+More on browser support later.

 Values and Syntax